daxmavy/daxmavy.github.io/_pages/article_ideas.md

 - power (noam chomsky)
 - why we sleep
 - white tiger
+- what money can't buy

 Takes:
 - intelligence as a form of privilege
 - ethical AI in business
+- apparatus of empiricism in business
+- meaning in mathematics
+- purpose of technical mathematics (probability theory)